EOSIO/eosjs/README.md

 // arguments to print usage.
 eos.transfer()

-// Usage with options
-options = {broadcast: false}
+// Usage with options (options are always optional) options = {broadcast: false}
 eos.transfer({from: 'inita', to: 'initb', amount: 1, memo: ''}, options)

-// Object or ordered args may be used.
-Options are optional. eos.transfer('inita', 'initb', 1, 'memo')
+// Object or ordered args may be used. eos.transfer('inita', 'initb', 1, 'memo', options)

 // A broadcast boolean may be provided as a shortcut for {broadcast: false}
 eos.transfer('inita', 'initb', 1, '', false)